marcingrzejszczak/marcingrzejszczak.github.io/content/privacy.md

 - Analytics data is processed by Google and may be stored outside your country.
 - We do not sell or share analytics data.

+### Newsletter (Email Subscription)

+- If you subscribe to the newsletter, we collect your email address solely to send you new blog posts and related updates.
+- Email delivery and subscriber management are handled by [MailerLite](https://www.mailerlite.com/), which acts as a data processor on our behalf.
+- Your email address is not sold, shared, or used for advertising.
+- You can unsubscribe at any time using the link included in every email.

+MailerLite may process and store data outside your country, including outside the EU, in accordance with applicable data protection laws and standard contractual safeguards.

 ### Contact

 If you have questions about this policy, contact me at: